 --Nora Kaye and Erik Bruhn (dancers) - dance to "The Last Time I Saw Paris."

 --The Talbot Brothers (vocal-instrumental trio from Bermuda) - perform a medley of Calypso songs.

 --George and Lydia (novelty ladder act from London, England)

 --Tony Martin sings "Gigi" & "Fire Down Below."

 --Benny Fields, Blossom Seeley and Tony Martin - "My Blushin' Rosie."

---Abbe Lane and Xavier Cugat and his band with Abbe Lane - "Ain't Misbehavin'" & "Rockin' The Mambo."
+--Abbe Lane with Xavier Cugat and his band - "Ain't Misbehavin'" & "Rockin' The Mambo."